dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Hybrid Authentication**

 One goal of hybrid signature schemes is security.
-As defined in [I-D.ietf-pquip-pqt-hybrid-terminology] hybrid authentication is the property that (cryptograpthic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains secure.
+As defined in [I-D.ietf-pquip-pqt-hybrid-terminology], ideally a hybrid signature scheme can achieve 'hybrid authentication' which is the property that (cryptograpthic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains 'secure'.
 There might be, however, other goals in competition with this one, such as backward-compatibility.
-Hybrid authentication is an umbrella term that encompassess more specific concepts of hybrid signature security.
+Hybrid authentication is an umbrella term that encompassess more specific concepts of hybrid signature security, such as 'hybrid unforgability' described next.

-### **Hybrid Unforgeability**
+#### **Hybrid Unforgeability**

-Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA secure.
-As discussed above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both.
+Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA secure without a prioritisation.
+We call this notion 'hybrid unforgeability'; it is a specific type of hybrid authentication.
+For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
+As mentioned above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].

 ### **Proof Composability**

 Under proof composability, the component algorithms are combined in such a way